 Understanding the basics

 Penetration testing, sometimes known as ethical hacking, is a proactive approach to cybersecurity.
-A penetration test actively seeks weaknesses in an organization’s network, applications, medical devices, etc. It does this by testing security controls and emulating real-world attackers’ tactics, techniques, and procedures, giving a healthcare organization a realistic understanding of its cybersecurity posture.
+A penetration test actively seeks weaknesses in an organization’s network, applications, APIs, cloud services, medical devices, and supporting infrastructure.

 Tailoring pentesting to HIPAA requirements